menu icon

 Do I need to soak black-eyed peas before cooking?

-Simply put them under high pressure with some aromatics like sauteed onion and garlic and rich chicken stock for about 8 minutes.
-Let the pressure release on its own to end up with tender beans full of delicious flavor.
+With the power of an electric 6-quart pressure cooker, you no longer need to soak your dry black eyed peas overnight.
+Simply put them under high pressure with some aromatics like sautรฉed onion, garlic, and chicken broth for about 8 minutes.
+Let the pressure release on its own to create tender beans full of delicious flavor.

-📖 Recipe
+๐Ÿ“– Recipe

 instant pot black eyed peas